Kylar514/cyboard_tutorial/README.md

    - To quickly dry the glue and prevent the case from deforming, place it in the freezer after hot gluing (optional, but 30-60 seconds will speed up the process).
    - Putting hot glue in between the rows and columns can help with sound and holding the PCB in place.
 The backplate holds the PCB, so this step is optional and mainly for enthusiasts who want that extra thock.
    - You can also add painter's tape or electrical tape for maximum thockage.
+   - If you decide to hot glue, the backplate may have trouble fitting.
+Especially around the thumb cluster.
+I cut and sanded parts of the backplate to prevent this, so the bottom plate fits.

 ![Switches in keyboard](images/switches_for_pcb.jpg)
 ![example 1 of post](images/example1_post.jpg)